InnovaPower/MitDev-Eletrica/README.md

 - [**PMSG-3phase-Dataset**](https://github.com/InnovaPower/MitDev-Eletrica/tree/master/PMSG-3phase-Dataset): Rafael Noboro Tominaga, et al., A benchmark dataset of electrical signals from a permanent magnet synchronous generator for condition monitoring, Data in Brief.
 62 (2025) 112040. https://doi.org/10.1016/j.dib.2025.112040.

 - [**SCIG-3phase-Dataset**](https://github.com/InnovaPower/MitDev-Eletrica/tree/master/SCIG-3phase-Dataset): Rafael Noboro Tominaga, et al., A condition monitoring dataset based on electrical signals for a squirrel cage induction generator, Data in Brief.
-In Review.
+63 (2025) 112286. https://doi.org/10.1016/j.dib.2025.112286.

 The short-circuits in the generators were performed in a controlled environment using experimental benches designed for this purpose.